PolicyEngine/policyengine-app/src/posts/articles/louisiana-flat-tax.md

 4. Increasing the exemptions for retirement and disability income from $6,000 to $12,000.

-We at PolicyEngine have updated our model to reflect these changes and analyzed their effects on the state of Louisiana and its residents.¹
+We at PolicyEngine have updated our model to reflect these changes and analyzed their effects on the state of Louisiana and its residents.[^eagx]

+[^eagx]: HLS 243ES-13 also converted the graduated corporate tax rate to a flat 5.5% rate, increased the state sales tax from 4.45% to 5%, and eliminated the corporate franchise tax.
+PolicyEngine does not currently model these policies.

 Key results for 2025: